gurleensethi/sailor/README.md

 }
 ```

-The result from each rotue guard is `Future<bool>`.
+The result from each route guard is `Future<bool>`.
 If the value returned __by each route__ is `true` the route is accepted and opened, anything else will result in route being rejected and not being opened.

 ## Transitions